-Therapists and Occupational Therapists, alongside workshops and coffee mornings hosted by school.
+Therapists and Occupational Therapists, alongside workshops and coffee mornings hosted by school, with visiting specialists.

 17. Contact details for raising concerns

 If a parent, carer or child has a concern they should initially speak to the class teacher.
 The class teacher will then work with the Inclusion Lead, Ms. Allden, to support the child and family.